Chloe-Tu2/Workplace-Safety-PPE-Detection-System/data/README.md

 ## Overview

-This directory contains the dataset used for training and evaluating the PPE Detection System.
+This directory contains the dataset used for training and evaluating the **Workplace Safety PPE Detection System**.
 The full dataset is not included in this repository due to size constraints, but sample images are provided for demonstration purposes.

 ## Dataset Information